 HLS Streaming Server

-As stated above, most content distributors use a streaming server to ingest content delivered via RTMP, WebRTC, or SRT and then repackage the video using HLS once it reaches the server.
+As stated above, most content distributors use a streaming server to ingest content delivered via RTMP, WebRTC, or SRT and then repackage the video using the HLS format once it reaches the server.
 It’s also wise to deliver video in additional formats (such as MPEG-DASH) to make sure that viewers across a broad range of devices can view the content.
 A cloud-based service like Wowza Video or streaming server software like Wowza Streaming Engine is essential for this conversion process, as well as for transcoding the stream for adaptive bitrate delivery.

 Content Delivery Network (CDN)

 By connecting servers across the globe, CDNs create superhighways that truncate the time it takes to deliver video streams from origin to end user.
 For anyone streaming to a large number of viewers or geographically distributed area, CDNs are critical to reliable content delivery.
 The Wowza Video platform includes an integrated CDN to scale live streams on demand.
 Additionally, we offer the Wowza CDN as an add-on stream target for Wowza Streaming Engine subscriptions.
 Akamai, Fastly, and Microsoft Azure are also great options for HLS streaming — all of which are available as add-on stream targets using Wowza’s product portfolio.

 Lastly, viewers will need either a compatible device or an HTML5 player.
 HLS has become the de facto standard in the wake of Adobe Flash’s decline, meaning that most devices and browsers already have this functionality built in.
 For our list of the best HTML5 video players, check out this blog.